e2jk/nautilus-image-manipulator/docs/index.rst

 Nautilus Image Manipulator is a `Nautilus`_ extension that lets you resize images and send them to friends and family, right from `GNOME`_'s default file manager.
 Just right-click on any photo or group of photos, and an option will appear that launches Nautilus Image Manipulator.
+A set of default settings make it easy to quickly resize pictures.
+You can also easily create your own profiles for later reuse.

 This documentation contains information for end users, such as how to install the program and run it, and also information that would be useful for